inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 ![A section of the Inngest Dashboard’s file structure](/assets/blog/5-lessons-learned-from-taking-next-js-app-router-to-production/file-structure.png)

-We can understand our app's structure and see at which levels the suspense and error boundaries are declared just by looking at our file structure.
+We can understand our app’s structure and see at which levels the suspense and error boundaries are declared just by looking at our file structure.
 Before the App Router, we would have to look inside components to find these boundaries.
 This also has the benefit of promoting the use of those React primitives, which are often neglected by React developers.

 Additionally, we can now [colocate](https://nextjs.org/docs/app/building-your-application/routing#colocation) our files with our routes, such as components, tests, and styles.
 This is especially useful for files that are only used by one route.

 ## 5. Learning Curve and Limited Learning Resources

 The steep learning curve was one of the biggest challenges we faced with the App Router.
-There's a lot to learn between the new routing, React Server Components, and caches.
+There’s a lot to learn between the new routing, React Server Components, and caches.
 React Server Components also requires us to update our existing mental models for how to structure components which can be challenging when you’ve been building react apps for years only on the client.
 This learning curve undoubtedly slowed down our development process, and we’re still learning.

 The official Next.js team did excellent work with their [docs](https://nextjs.org/docs), and it is immensely helpful to learn the basics.
 However, as soon as you need to implement something beyond the typical path, you will likely struggle to find resources such as blog posts or implementation examples to help you.
 You’ll often be more successful in these moments by looking at [GitHub issues](https://github.com/vercel/next.js/issues) and Twitter conversations.